 - Do talk about what you can bring to the company, not just how excited you are for the opportunity.
 How will you be able to make your new boss’s life easier, for instance?
 Make your cover letter work for you by explicating your specific skills, experience, and accomplishments.

 - Do include your phone number, along with all other pertinent contact information, in your cover letter.
 Even if this information already appears on your resume, you’ll want to also include it in your cover letter in case the two get separated.

-Finally, the resume — so important and yet so often the victim of its creator’s desire to have it stand out in the stack.
+Finally, the resume — the most important document in your job search toolkit.
 According to a CareerBuilder survey, employers cited the following as the most common resume mistakes that could result in a candidate’s automatic dismissal in the application process:

-- Generic resumes that aren’t tailored for the position.
-Resumes should be personalized for the specific job that is being applied for — you’ll want to highlight those skills you have that match the position description and downplay those that don’t.
+Resumes should be written for the specific job — you’ll need to highlight those skills you have that match the job description and downplay those that don’t.

-- Exact wording from the job posting used in resume.
-Yes, you want to personalize your resume for the job advertised, but don’t just copy and paste the job description verbatim or use all of the ad’s keywords.
+Yes, you want to personalize your resume for the job advertised, but don’t just transfer the job description verbatim or use all of the ad’s keywords.

 6. Wrong email address.

 Nothing will frustrate a potential employer more than having an email returned undeliverable due to “address unknown.”
 And, not all employers want (or have the time) to pick up the phone to call you.